 It made me nervous to go to this Hike since I knew it would be a "foggy" day up on Skyline.
-After the drive up Highway 84, I reached Skyline at about and the fog was quickly rolling back.
+After the drive up Highway 84, I reached Skyline at about

 One warning for this hike, there are a ton of trail options, but most are Down and back Up types of trails.
 The hike back up is not bad, but its always nice to end with a downhill.